Detroit-Amsterdam Delta flight diverted to NYC after passengers were served spoiled food, spokesperson says

 Last week, a Delta flight heading to Detroit from Munich was diverted to London due to an apparent sickness among the flight attendants.

 After landing at Heathrow Airport, six flight attendants were checked by medical personnel.
+Delta said the flight attendants became sick after there was an odor in the cabin.
 None of the 229 passengers on board were affected.

+This diversion from last week and the one involving the spoiled food are not related, according to the airline.